 - Drizzle on roasted veggies (carrots, sweet potatoes, roasted Brussels sprouts).

-- Toss it over grain bowls or grains like Bulgur Pilaf or Arabic Rice With Vermicelli.
+- Toss it over bowls or grains like Bulgur Pilaf or Arabic Rice With Vermicelli.

 - Spread on sandwiches, wraps, or burgers.